Skip to main content

 Before reaching passport control, you also need to complete a New Zealand Traveller Declaration (NZTD).
 This will be automatically checked when you scan your passport at the eGate or when a border officer checks your passport.
 You do not need to print anything out.

-If you cannot complete a declaration online, you will need to complete an NZTD paper declaration [air] (PDF, 2.3 MB).
+If you cannot complete a declaration online, you will need to complete a paper declaration.
 This will be available on arrival in New Zealand.

 eGates